LogoLogo

 The genotype–phenotype associations made available by the International Mouse Phenotypes Consortium (IMPC) are used to identify models of human disease based on phenotypic similarity scores.

-The Wellcome Sanger Institute PhenoDigm is an algorithm aimed at capturing the similiarity between a knockout mouse and the clinical manifestations (phenotype) of a human disease.
+The Wellcome Sanger Institute PhenoDigm is an algorithm aimed at capturing the similarity between a knockout mouse and the clinical manifestations (phenotype) of a human disease.
 The premise is that if a gene knock-out causes an equivalent phenotype in mouse, the human counterpart is likely to be related with the cause of the disease.

 It uses a semantic approach to map between clinical features observed in humans and mouse phenotype annotations.
 The phenotypic effects in mice are then mapped to phenotypes associated with human diseases.
 The matches are identified and a similarity score between a mouse model and a human disease is computed.